William C. Young

-William Clarke Young (April 23, 1842 – September 16, 1896) was an American minister, educator, and academic administrator who served as the eighth president of Centre College in Danville, Kentucky, from 1888 until his death in 1896.
+William Clarke Young (April 23, 1842 – September 16, 1896) was an American minister, educator, and academic administrator who was the eighth president of Centre College in Danville, Kentucky, from 1888 until his death in 1896.
 The son of Centre's fourth president, John C. Young, William attended Centre and the Danville Theological Seminary, graduating in 1859 and 1865, respectively.
 He had a 23-year career in the ministry, serving congregations in Kentucky, Indiana, and Illinois, before returning to Centre to accept the presidency following the resignation of Ormond Beatty.
 During Young's eight-year presidency, the college established a law school, constructed numerous buildings, and retroactively conferred degrees upon some of its first female graduates.
-Young also served as the moderator of the Presbyterian Church General Assembly in 1892, as his father had done some thirty-nine years earlier.
+Young was also the moderator of the Presbyterian Church General Assembly in 1892, as his father had done some thirty-nine years earlier.

 Early life and education

 William C. Young was born on April 23, 1842, in Danville, Kentucky.
 He was the sixth child of Centre College president John C. Young and the second child he had with his second wife, Cornelia Crittendon Young.
 Young attended Centre during the last years of his father's presidency, which ended with John's death in 1857, and he graduated from the college in 1859.
 While at Centre, he was a member of the Beta Theta Pi fraternity.
 He was one of twenty members of his graduating class and one of only two that went on to enter the ministry.
 For two years after his graduation, he taught at a classical school located in Holly Springs, Mississippi, but returned to Danville in 1861.
 He then enrolled in the Danville Theological Seminary, and graduated with a Doctor of Divinity degree in 1865.